Another-Andrew/Factorio-Docker-Setup/README.md

   ## Enjoy!
   I'll update this README as I learn more about installing the server.
 Please contact me if you have any suggestions for changes/additions to this document.

 Important Note: There are many more things you may want to consider doing to secure your server.
-However that is outside the scope of this Factorio Server installation guide.
+However that is outside the scope of this guide.

 Resources Used: